KordianPiduch/besi-projects/4-3782/README.md

 ## Functional Description

+### Voltage supervision alarms
+All alarms are connected to master unit (PLC1), in case of main unit failure alarm monitoring will be disabled.

 ### Pump Control
 ```
 SHIPYARD REQUEST:
 About the overload inquiry interface between the valve remote control and the switchboard.
-BESI needs to modify the drawing, that is, a start button needs to be pressed twice: press the first time for the heavy load request signal, press the second time for the pump signal.
+BESI needs to modify the drawing, that is, a start button needs to be pressed twice:
+press the first time for the heavy load request signal, press the second time for the pump signal.
 There are a total of 4 interface signals between the starter and the valve remote control.
-The signals sent to the starter by remote control of the valve are start (potential free normal open) and stop (passive normally open); The signals sent by the starter to the remote control of the valve are operation (potential free normal open) and power permissible (potential free normal open).
+The signals sent to the starter by remote control of the valve are start (potential free normal open) and stop (passive normally open);
+The signals sent by the starter to the remote control of the valve are operation (potential free normal open) and power permissible (potential free normal open).
 ```